KoushikPanda1729/auth-services/READme.md

 💡 _Built with ❤️ by [Koushik Panda](https://github.com/KoushikPanda1729)_

+## 🛠️ Future Enhancements

+- Implement OAuth2.0 for third-party authentication.
+- Add support for multi-factor authentication (MFA).
+- Enhance API documentation with tools like Swagger.
+- Introduce rate limiting to prevent abuse.
+- Add integration tests for end-to-end validation.
+- Improve error handling and monitoring with tools like Sentry.
+- Expand database support to include MySQL and MongoDB.

+Stay tuned for more updates!

 ## 🚧 In Progress

 This README is a work in progress.
 More details and updates will be added soon!